openstack-archive/solar/doc/source/deployment_plan.rst

-Good example of usage is provisioning procedure, where reboot must be done only after node is provisioned, and dnsmasq configuration changes to reflect that that node is now using statically allocated address.
+Good example of usage is provisioning procedure, where reboot must be done only after node is provisioned, and dnsmasq configuration changes to reflect that node is now using statically allocated address.
 We can specify such ordering as ::

     React node1.run -> node1.reboot